egolive/docker-compose-lamp-laravel-environment/README.md

 For this tutorial i will use my bash alias as described below.

 1. Clone or download this repository.
 Ideally somewhere where docker has write access.
 For example in the `/Users` directory. _(macOS)_
-2. Set up docker as described above and go to your project root. _(The directory in which the `docker-compose.yml is located)_
+2. Set up docker as described above and go to your project root. _(The directory in which the `docker-compose.yml` is located)_
 3. The first thing we need to do is install Composer.
 To do this, run `dcr install composer`
-4. Next, copy the .env.example and delete the word .example from the file name.
-So that you only have one .env.
+4. Next, copy the `.env.example` and delete the word `.example` from the file name.
+So that you only have one `.env`.
-5. Now we have to create a key for the .env.
+5. Now we have to create a key for the `.env`.
 To do this, execute the following command: `dca key:generate`
 6. Next, run `dcr npm install` to install all packages from the `package.json`
 7. The last thing we need to do is migrate the database.
 To do this, run the following command: `dca migrate —seed`